 A term such as the art of doing nothing implies something more than sitting in a lazy boy in front of a television set.
 It demands more from us.
 The art of doing nothing and doing it well could be realized in many ways.

 For some it may be reached by drinking wine on the deck while listening to the cicadas or by lingering over several cups of coffee with an old friend.
 No box wine or instant coffee will do.
 For some it may be accomplished by sipping tea by the fire, with a cat softly purring nearby, or by watching a baby sleep.
 For others the art is practiced by taking the time to share a story or two with the locals at the market.
 People watching at the piazza, a swing at the park, and making animal creatures from play dough would all qualify.

 I know what you are thinking.
 None of the above mentioned things are nothing, and they are indeed something.
 L’arte di non fare niente implies spontaneity and doing a thing for nothing more than the pleasure of doing it.
 The man on the beach was not out to refine his technique, burn carbs or impress the ladies.
 He was kicking that ball for no other reason than the sheer enjoyment of his solitary movement along the water’s edge, and that my friends, is a beautiful thing.

 the beach, life is different, time doesn't move from hour to hour but

 mood to moment.
 We live by the currents, plan by the tides and follow

 Every effort is made to properly credit images - if you see an image that is not credited to the correct source please let me know so I can fix it.
 If I have used an image that belongs to you or your company, and you would prefer it was not used please let me know I will remove it asap.

-pick up or local drop off to eliminate shipping cost.
+We offer FREE curb-side pick up or local drop off in 1KM Radius Area from HQ (for orders above $45) to eliminate shipping cost.